 Medicines can also affect fluid balance.
 The most common are water pills (diuretics) to treat blood pressure, heart failure, liver disease, or kidney disease.

 Treatment depends on the specific condition that is causing the fluid imbalance.

 Contact your health care provider if you or your child has signs of dehydration or swelling, in order to prevent more serious complications.

 Berl T, Sands JM.
 Disorders of water metabolism.
 In: Feehally J, Floege J, Tonelli M, Johnson RJ, eds.
 Comprehensive Clinical Nephrology.
 6th ed.
 Philadelphia, PA: Elsevier; 2019:chap 8.

-Hall JE.
+Hall JE, Hall ME.
 Urine concentration and dilution: regulation of extracellular fluid osmolarity and sodium concentration.
-In: Hall JE, ed.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 29.BACK TO TOP
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 29.BACK TO TOP

 Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.